v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

-# Learning Path 4 - Lab 3 - Exercise 1 - Review Key Features of Exchange Online
+# Module 4 - Lab 3 - Exercise 1 - Review Key Features of Exchange Online

 Holly Dickson is Adatum’s Enterprise Administrator.
 She has recently deployed Microsoft 365 in a virtualized lab environment.
 Now that she has a tenant